QuantEcon/lecture-python-advanced/source/rst/smoothing.rst

 Linear State Space Version of Complete Markets Model
 ====================================================

-Now we'll study a complete markets model adapted to  a setting with a continuous Markov state like that in the `first lecture on the permanent income model <https://python-intro.quantecon.org/perm_income.html>`__.
+We'll study a complete markets model adapted to  a setting with a continuous Markov state like that in the `first lecture on the permanent income model <https://python-intro.quantecon.org/perm_income.html>`__.

-In that model, there are
+In that model

-* incomplete markets: the consumer can trade only a single risk-free one-period bond bearing gross one-period risk-free interest rate equal to :math:`\beta^{-1}`.
+* a consumer can trade only a single risk-free one-period bond bearing gross one-period risk-free interest rate equal to :math:`\beta^{-1}`.

-* the consumer's exogenous nonfinancial income is governed by a linear state space model driven by Gaussian shocks, the kind of model studied in an earlier lecture about `linear state space models <https://python-intro.quantecon.org/linear_models.html>`__.
+* a consumer's exogenous nonfinancial income is governed by a linear state space model driven by Gaussian shocks, the kind of model studied in an earlier lecture about `linear state space models <https://python-intro.quantecon.org/linear_models.html>`__.

 Let's write down a complete markets counterpart of that model.